 bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment or a default determination.

-It's worth noting, though, that even parents with adverse credit histories can still obtain a Federal PLUS Loan.
-If the denial was due to a 90-day delinquency, the parent can make payments in order to make good on the delinquency and then reapply for the
+It's worth noting that even parents with adverse credit histories can still obtain a Federal PLUS Loan.
+If the denial was due to a 90-day delinquency, the parent can make payments to make good on the delinquency and then reapply for the

 PLUS Loan.

 Parents can also appeal the denial if they can prove extenuating circumstances that will no longer impact their ability to repay the PLUS Loan.
 The Federal PLUS Loan also allows for a cosigner if the parent has an adverse credit history.
-Additionally, the other parent can apply for the PLUS Loan if they happen to have good credit.
+The other parent can also apply for the PLUS Loan if they have good credit.

 Finally, students can receive additional funds through Unsubsidized Loans.
-Students can borrow anywhere from $5,500 to $12,500 per year, depending on their year in school and dependency status.
+Depending on their year in school and dependency status, students can

 Deferring Loan Payments While in College

-Like other federal loan options, the Federal Parent PLUS Loan can be deferred while the student is in school, if he or she is enrolled on at least a part-time basis.
+Like other federal loan options, the Federal Parent PLUS Loan can be deferred while the student is in school if the student is enrolled part-time.
 Payments can also be deferred for six months after graduation.

-The interest will be added to the balance of the loan if it is not paid as it accrues.
-You will have to consider this into the amount that will have to be repaid starting six months after graduation.
+If the interest is not paid as it accrues, it will be added to the loan balance.
+You must consider this in the amount repaid starting six months after graduation.
 Not paying the interest while the student is in college will increase the loan balance by about a fifth.

 Repayment Plans for Federal Parent PLUS Loan